GianlucaRub/GianlucaRub/README.md

 ## Hi there 👋

 I'm Gianluca Ruberto and I'm a Data Scientist at UBS!
+I have previously worked at Amazon as Business Analyst intern.
 I have been a student at Politecnico di Milano and KTH Royal Institute of Technology.

 💻 **Work Experience**
 * ⚡  &nbsp; Data Scientist @ [UBS](https://www.ubs.com/)